 Conclusion – Single Gear vs. Twin Gear

-When you squeeze soft fruits or apples that are not fresh and no longer crisp, you may notice problems during pressing.
-In this case, you need to buy fresh apples or add some hard fruits like carrots to solve the problem of clogging.
-In addition, apples that are not crunchy can cause thick juice.
+You may notice problems during pressing when you squeeze soft fruits or apples that are not fresh and no longer crisp.
+You must buy fresh apples or add hard fruits like carrots to solve the clogging problem.
+No addition, apples that are not crunchy can cause thick juice.

 If red/black currents cause clogging, it is recommended that you also juice the stems.
-Twin step squeezing systems have better performance and cannot be clogged as easily because juices always find a way out.
-Currently, there are two two-step juicers with a single gear: Solo Star 4 and Omega 8004/8006.
+Solo Star 4 and Omega 8004/8006 are two two-step juicers with a single gear.
+Win-step squeezing systems perform better and cannot be stopped easily because juices always find a way out. are

 Read Next – Amazon Juicer

-Based on our testing and experience with a 1-stage juicer with a single gear, in this category, we can recommend Matstone Deluxe, Matstone 6 in 1, or the L’equip Omni.
-We have a poor experience with the Compact Juicer since we had many problems with the broken parts, and we don’t think this is the best choice for most people.
-We have also noticed many reported cases of damaged parts with the Lequip Visor (old model).
+We had a poor experience with the Compact JJuicersince we had many problems with the broken parts, and we don’t think this is the best choice for most people.
+We have also noticed many reported damaged parts with the Lequip Visor (old model).
+Based on our testing and experience with a 1-stage juicer with a single gear, we can recommend Matstone Deluxe, Matstone 6 in 1, or the L’equip Omni in this category.

+You might wonder about the difference between the classic single-gear and vertical Juicer.
 In a 2-stage single gear category, we can recommend a very reliable and efficient Omega 8004/8006 juicer.
-It’s worth mentioning that, recently, vertical juicers with a single gear made a comeback.
-You might be wondering what the difference is between the classic single gear and vertical juicer.
+T’s worth mentioning that vertical juicers with a single gear recently returned.

-A classic (horizontal) juicer with a single gear has a slower work rate and a smaller insertion hole.
+A classic (horizontal) juice with a single gear has a slower work rate and a smaller insertion hole.
 However, sometimes it is necessary to press and push, for example, carrots for maximum quality.
-So, the main differences between the classic (horizontal) and vertical juicer with a single gear are the following: speed, the large aperture for insertion, and the ease with which fruit and vegetables are placed in a juicer.
+O, the main differences between the classic (horizontal) and vertical Juicer with a single gear are speed, the large aperture for insertion, and the ease with which fruit and vegetables are placed in a juicer.

-The quality of the juice is the same, but you prepared it faster and with fewer effort thanks to the more massive insertion hole.
+The juice quality is the same, but you prepared it faster and with less effort, thanks to the more massive insertion hole.

 All fruits and vegetables are quickly sucked into the juicer piece per piece.
-As a result, the amount of juice obtained is almost the same or slightly different compared to the Omega 8004/8006 or SoloStar II.
+As a result, the juice obtained is almost the same or slightly different from the Omega 8004/8006 or SoloStar II.

 What To Keep In Mind When Buying A Juicer?